 So, the question that all nonprofit leaders now face is: How can I ensure that my organization has enough funding in order to stay afloat during potential storms in the near future?

 One solution may be found in your planned giving program.
 Even during the most uncertain times, planned giving may be the most reliable source of funding.
 With this said, we all know that a substantial planned giving pipeline cannot be created overnight.
-Before getting to this point, it is upon fundraisers to discover, engage, steward, and retain these individuals with personalized, 1-to-1 communications.
+Before getting to this point, it is on fundraisers to discover, engage, steward, and retain these individuals with personalized, 1-to-1 communications.

 For resource-strapped development shops, this might seem like an insurmountable task that provides little value in the near term.
 However, the investment of time and resources to develop this pipeline may be the difference between future existence or not.